jhdrn/myra/README.md

   supplied, it will be passed to the `Update` function.
 - `invoke` - a function that invokes an `Effect` which may update the state later.
-- `bind` - a convenience function to apply an update function and pass the value of a form field as an argument.

 Examples of usage: